AlexLazcano/Pink4Thursday/README.md

 DATABASE_URL=
 PORT=
 ```
-4. Run to build TypeScript types for your variables
+4. If any variable names were modified - or there isn't a `env.d.ts` file present in `/src`, run the following command to build TypeScript types for your variables
 ```
 npm genv
 ```